aditiagarwal30/Python-Notes/ReadMe.md

 Topic 10: Methods and Function
 (also uploaded a related-program "Three Cup Monte")

+Topic 11: Lambda Functions with map and filter

 (Detailed PDF notes for Python are also uploaded ...!! )